pdjr-signalk/pdjr-skplugin-devantech/README.md

 inputs, but the current version of this plugin only supports switch input use.

-The plugin presents a single DS series device as a pair of Signal K
-switchbanks: one reporting switch inputs and another reporting and controlling relay outputs.
+A DS module is identified by its IP address and the plugin presents a DS device through a pair of Signal K switchbanks called '*address*S' and '*address*R' reresenting switch inputs and relay outputs respectively.

 The plugin listens on a specified TCP port for status reports from configured DS devices and uses the received data to update Signal K switchbank paths associated with the transmitting device.

-Receipt of status notifications from a DS device causes the plugin to establish and maintain a persistent TCP connection to the remote device allowing operation of remote relays in response to Signal K PUT requests on the associated relay switchbank channels.
+Receipt of status notifications from a DS device causes the plugin to establish and maintain a persistent TCP connection to the notifying device allowing subsequent operation of remote relays in response to Signal K PUT requests on the associated relay switchbank channels.

 This operating strategy is resilient to network outage and allows *ad-hoc* connection of DS devices.